I’ve done a lot of research on small business shipping supplies over the years, and I wanted to share what I found with you!

 Not only is shipping tape necessary to tape your boxes closed, but it can also be used to affix shipping labels.

 I recommend buying a super-awesome handheld dispenser.
-I am SO glad I finally got one of these.
-My days of wrestling with shipping tape are over.
+I was SO glad when I finally got one of these.
+My days of wrestling with shipping tape were finally over.

 And once you have a dispenser, all you need to buy are refill tape rolls.
 Saves you money AND hassle!